 None of the other thrift stores in town have been open since March so it looks like the Goodwill is the only place to get used clothes for Halloween this year if needed.

 I can still remember what I was doing this day.
 From my blog on the 15th anniversary in 2016:

 One chapter in my memoir is titled "Tragedy in 2001," telling what I was doing in the months and days just before the attacks.
 Here is a synopsis.
 I was working at a restaurant under a new boss who began that summer after the previous owners sold the place.
 The new boss was indeed a horrible boss, yelling at everyone, including his wife and their son.
 Work was now more like a prison camp, and it just got worse as the summer went on.
 Fortunately, I was able to get off for two different cousins's weddings, one in July and one in September.
-I ended up getting fired just before the second wedding; the horrible last day was the Sunday before Memorial Day 2001.
+I ended up getting fired just before the second wedding; the horrible last day was the Sunday before Labor Day 2001.
 In the days that followed, I went looking for another job, to see movies and then to the wedding, which was just three days before the bombings.